 Information Items Are information items financial/non-financial in Decision nature?
-Whether actual costs Budgeted costs Budgeted and actual cost data are financial in nature. are in line with Actual costs Linds were used financial data such as the expectations?
-Actual volume of production Linda may use non-financial data such as the volume of production to adjust her estimates of expected costs.
+Whether actual costs Budgeted costs Budgeted and actual cost data are financial in nature. are in line with Actual costs expectations?
+Linda may use non-financial data such as the Actual volume of production volume of production to adjust her estimates of expected costs.
 The more units produced, the greater the expected cost as the company will be using more materials and labor.
 Linda also may rely on non-financial data such as absenteeism rates and whether her company was starting a new product to figure out the source of the cost differences.
 Whether to make a tool in- house or buy it Price charged by the supplier The supplier's price and internal cost data are financial. from a supplier?
 Cost to make the tool internally Non-financial data include supplier quality and reliability, as well as the reliability and quality of the tools if they were manufactured by Linda's firm.
 Supplier quality and reliability How many tools to Rate of wear Use data, such as rate of wear, are non-financial.
 Cost data, which would be used to determine the purchase for making Expected cost of tool amount of safety stock, are in financial terms.
 100,000 units of a product?
 Expected loss if tool not available